akuney/NewsReader/README.md

 ##News Reader
 #################

-By Andre Kuney and Doug Teixeira
+By Andre Kuney and Doug Teixeira (with some of the feed infrastructure by Ryan Sepassi).

 A simple feed app using Backbone (models, collections, views, templates, routers), with a basic Rails app to kick it off.
 As such, most of the action is in app/assets/javascripts.
 The feeds themselves are collected using the Ruby Feed class.